-Alex Gibby enters his second season as associate head coach of Harvard track and field/cross country.
+Alex Gibby enters his third season as associate head coach of Harvard track and field/cross country in 2019-20.

 In his first season, both the Harvard men's and women's cross country teams earned USTFCCCA Team All-Academic Awards for maintaining team GPAs above 3.0.
 In fact, the Harvard men (3.5) and Harvard women (3.65) had the highest team GPAs in the Ivy League.
 In addition, Hugo Milner also earned All-Ivy League and All-Region honors.